Death Ship (1980 film): Release

 Death Ship was released in 250 theatres in Wisconsin, Texas and Florida on March 7, 1980 where it was distributed by Avco Embassy Pictures.
 It was released in Edmonton, Canada where it was distributed by Astral Films.

+The film was a box office disappointment.

 Reception

 From a contemporary review, Steven Jenkins reviewed the film in the Monthly Film Bulletin, stating that the film had a "promising central idea - an ex-Nazi torture ship prowling the ocean in search of blood - is interred in a particularly pedestrian narrative."
 The review also critiqued the "arbitrary borrowing from the Psycho showerbath sequence, down to specific shots and camera angles open the way for some overt sadistic voyeurism."

-Film review aggregator Rotten Tomatoes reported an approval rating of 20%, based on 7 reviews, with a rating average of 4.2/10.
+Film review aggregator Rotten Tomatoes reported an approval rating of 29%, based on 7 reviews, with a rating average of 4.2/10.

 TV Guide awarded the film 1 out of a possible 5 stars, calling the film "So ludicrous it's quite funny."

 Jeremy Biltz from DVD Talk gave the film a positive review, writing, "Death Ship isn't a perfect film, but it is an enjoyable one, especially for fans of the somewhat lower tier horror efforts of the late seventies and early eighties."